Eugeny/native-process-working-directory/README.md

 export function getWorkingDirectoryFromHandle (handle: number): string|null
 ```

-Note: `getWorkingDirectoryFromPID()` on Windows might require administrator priveleges, use `getWorkingDirectoryFromHandle()` if you own the process.
+Note: `getWorkingDirectoryFromPID()` on Windows might require administrator privileges, use `getWorkingDirectoryFromHandle()` if you own the process.